<<<<<<< HEAD ======= >>>>>>> develop

 Discussion

 The $ERROR record is used to model intra-individual error in observed values.
 It is used with PREDPP.
 It can also be used to to convert predictions from PREDPP, i.e., scaled drug amounts, to other types of predictions (for example, to obtain the prediction of a drug effect as a function of concentration, in a pharmacodynamic study).
 See abbreviated code for general rules.
-Specific rules follow.

 Left-hand quantities

-• ERROR-defined (i.e., PRED-defined) items.
+• ERROR-defined (i.e., PRED-defined) variables.

 Right-hand quantities

-• Data item labels specified on the $INPUT statement.
+• Data items from the $INPUT statement.

 • THETA(n)